omriiii/Markup-Standard-Style/README.md

 * `dist` will include only concatnated and compiled assets.
 Do not include SASS,

 Things to think about:
-* Are different views considered resources?
-Because in a way, they kind of are...
-* Different html pages that are included i nthe website. includes directory maybe?
+* Different html pages that are included in the website. includes directory maybe? (things like navbar.html)

 Example:
 ```